18F/handbook/_pages/business-units/18f/leadership-resources/leadership-selection.md

    Toward the end of the week, be sure to make at least one additional call for nominations.
 You cannot over-publicize.

 6. Put together the questions your panelists will cover in interviews.
 We already have question banks for most roles, so look there first.
+  * Talent is putting together a Supervisory Interview Guide that all should be used for all Supevisory roles.
+That will be finalized soon.

 ### What you have now